chafey/orthanc-vagrant/README.md

 Now you should be able to send DICOM files to **192.168.33.10**, port **4242**, AET: **ORTHANC** and verify using the Orthanc explorer at **http://localhost:8042**

-Then you can access DICOMWeb interfaces here:
+You can access DICOMWeb interfaces here:

 - http://localhost:8042/qido-rs
 - http://localhost:8042/stow-rs
 - http://localhost:8042/wado-rs

 ## Contributors